smarnach/crashstats-tools/README.rst

    Options:
      --host TEXT                     host for system to fetch crashids from [default: https://crash-stats.mozilla.org]
+     --supersearch-url TEXT          Super Search url to base query on  [default:
+                                     ""]
-     --supersearch-url TEXT          Super Search url to base query on --num TEXT                      number of crash ids you want or "all" for all of them  [default: 100]
+     --num TEXT                      number of crash ids you want or "all" for all of them  [default: 100]
      --headers / --no-headers        whether or not to show table headers